 There is one further aspect of this process that links the concepts of social identification with two types of recovery capital – social and community.
 This concerns access to community resources among people in groups that use substances and are marginalized and excluded compared to groups of individuals in recovery who are embedded in multiple pro-social networks.
-Jetten et al. (2015), in the context of studying homelessness, initially observed that all groups are not equal in terms of the merits and benefits of membership.
-Membership in marginalized groups, like individuals who are homeless and those with substance use disorders, does not afford the same psychological benefits (to self-esteem, self-efficacy and so on) or practical benefits as does membership in pro-social groups (groups that engage in meaningful activities that are consistent with conventional norms and values).
-The link to personal and social capital is that engagement in recovery groups acts as a form of linking and bridging capital (Putnam, 2000) to community resources that would otherwise be denied the individual.
-This includes not only practical assistance but informational resources about job opportunities, available college courses and access to housing.
-However, this is a dynamic process that is bi-directional and changes in access to social and community capital can generate reductions as well as increases in social capital.
+Jetten et al. (2015), in the context of studying homelessness, initially observed that all groups were not equal in terms of the merits and benefits of membership.
+Membership in marginalized groups, like individuals who are homeless and those with SUD, does not afford the same psychological benefits (e.g., to self-esteem, self-efficacy and so on) or practical benefits as does membership in pro-social groups engaged in meaningful activities that are consistent with conventional norms and values.
+The link to personal and social capital is that engagement in a recovery group acts as a form of linking and bridging capital (Putnam, 2000) to community resources that would otherwise be denied the individual.
+This includes not only practical assistance but informational resources about job opportunities, available college courses, and access to housing.
+However, this is a dynamic process that is bi-directional, and changes in access to social and community capital can generate reductions as well as increases in social capital.

-CHIME and the role of social networks
+Connectedness Hope Identity Meaning and Empowerment (CHIME) and the role of social networks

 While much has been written about definitions of recovery and recovery stages and processes, there is much less evidence on what can be done by others to support recovery pathways and processes.
-Much of the evidence that does exist has focused on peer processes and mutual aid groups (White, 2009; Humphreys & Lembke, 2013), but there has been relatively little about what support services (statutory and third sector as well as peer-based) should do to support the individual and the group in their recovery journey.
+Much of the evidence that does exist has focused on peer processes and mutual aid groups (White, 2009; Humphreys & Lembke, 2013), whereas relatively little attention has been given to what support services (statutory and third sector as well as peer-based) should do to support the individual and the group in their recovery journey.

-A systematic review of the mental health recovery literature by Leamy et al. (2011) reviewed the mental health recovery literature and concluded that there were five essential elements in recovery supportive programmes - Connectedness; Hope; Identity; Meaning and Empowerment (CHIME).
-The evidence was based on 97 papers that reviewed 87 distinct studies and allowed the authors to conclude that these are 'essential elements' in an effective recovery programme relating to recovery processes.
-What is crucial about this model is that it outlines what external agencies and groups can do to support an individual in their recovery journey, and so switches the focus to the conditions or facilitators of individual and group recovery.
+A systematic review of the mental health recovery literature by Leamy et al. (2011) concluded that there were five essential elements in recovery supportive programmes - Connectedness; Hope; Identity; Meaning and Empowerment (CHIME).
+The evidence was based on 97 papers that reviewed 87 distinct studies and supported the authors’ conclusion that these are 'essential elements' in an effective recovery programme relating to recovery processes.
+What is crucial about this model is that it outlines what external agencies and groups can do to support an individual in their recovery journey, and thus switches the focus to the conditions or facilitators of individual and group recovery.

-Best (2019) translated this to application to the addiction recovery area and suggested that there is a clear order to the model.
+Best (2019) translated this model to the addiction recovery area and suggested that there is a clear order to the model.
 As in the acronym, Connection is the starting point with the social contagion of recovery effectively starting with a social contagion of Hope, and so the catalyst for the process is fundamentally social and interpersonal.
-Visible and successful role models create the belief that recovery is possible, and generate the energy, conviction and focus to allow individuals to overcome the barriers and exclusions, including lethargy, fear and self-doubt, to take meaningful action.
-So the first two stages are connection and hope but what they then trigger is a virtuous circle of meaningful activities (Meaning), growth in self-esteem and self-efficacy (Empowerment) and changes in both self-perceptions and group membership and belonging (Identity).
-It is at this point that the cyclical and ongoing nature of CHIME continues to promote and enhance recovery change, although that does not mean that recovery is linear or positive growth is inexorable.
+Visible and successful role models create the belief that recovery is possible, and generate the energy, conviction and focus to allow individuals to overcome barriers and exclusions, including lethargy, fear and self-doubt, to taking meaningful action.
+The first two stages are connection and hope but what they then trigger is a virtuous circle of meaningful activities (Meaning), growth in self-esteem and self-efficacy (Empowerment), and changes in both self-perceptions and group membership and belonging (Identity).
+It is at this point that the cyclical and ongoing nature of CHIME continues to promote and enhance recovery change, although that does not mean that recovery is linear or that positive growth is inexorable.